kubernetes/website/content/en/docs/concepts/cluster-administration/api-priority-and-fairness.md

 schemas_.
 The flow schemas are considered in order, according to each flow schema's _matching precedence_ (which is a number).
 A flow schema has rules that describe which requests match that schema.
-Matching takes into account (a) the requested operation --- as identified by the HTTP request verb and URI --- and (b) if the request arrived through a secured port then the authenticated user attributes otherwise just the UserAgent.
+Matching takes into account (a) the requested operation&emdash;as identified by the HTTP request verb and URI&emdash;and (b) if the request arrived through a secured port then the authenticated user attributes otherwise just the UserAgent.
 Among the schemas that match the request, one with the logically highest matching precedence wins.